-Earlier, I made the assertion that the ancient tithe that went to the Levites does not belong to any modern priesthood, nor should it go to such things as church buildings and other such purely religious expenses.
+Earlier, I made a case that the ancient tithe that went to the Levites belongs not to any modern priesthood, nor should it go to such things as church buildings and other such purely religious expenses.
 The “heave offering” tithe that went to the Levites today belongs to the poor and the needy.

 However, the Law lists three different tithes.
 The second tithe was allocated for rejoicing before the Lord at the “chosen place.”
 All men were to appear at this place three times a year: at feast of unleavened bread (Passover), the feast of weeks (Pentecost) and the feast of tabernacles [Deuteronomy 16].
 The appointed place was originally the Tent of Meeting; then it was replaced by the Temple in Jerusalem.

 Today, the Temple is destroyed, and the Ark of the Covenant is missing.
 I believe that God allowed this to happen partially so that Christianity could spread beyond a reasonable travel distance from Jerusalem.
 In the future the mandate for such pilgrimages may go back into effect; there are prophecies to indicate this [Zechariah 14:16].
 When Jesus returns, travel to the new Temple may be easier than it was two thousand years ago.
 In fact, it already is, but shuttling a billion Christians to Jerusalem three times a year is still problematic.